SofteqDG/ios-objective-c-coding-style/README.md

 #endif
 ```

 Use `#pragma mark` directive to categorize methods in functional groupings and protocol/delegate implementations.
+Each `#pragma mark` directive SHOULD have a dash (`-`) before description and a white spaces around this dash.
 There MUST be one blank line before and after `#pragma mark` directive or set of such directives.

 **For example:**